-Five of the 15 properties in the RLA have carried flood insurance.
-One property has made four damage claims to the NFIP and another property has made one claim.
+One of the four properties in the RLA-its Repetitive Loss Property-currently carries flood insurance.
 Because the Privacy Act of 1974 (5 USC 522a) restricts the release of flood insurance policy and claims data to the public, neither the Repetitive Loss property nor specific claim data are detailed in this Plan.